 As any fan of reptiles knows, the leopard gecko’s adorable grin draws people in, making this delightful creature popular among people of all ages and experience levels in reptile care.

-This perky little lizard is an excellent beginner’s lizard (opens in new tab), since they are generally docile, easy to tame, and have minimal care requirements.
+This perky little lizard is an excellent beginner’s lizard (opens in new tab), since they are generally docile, easy to tame, have minimal care requirements, and don’t require a huge budget.

 Leopard Geckos, also known as Leos, also make GREAT pets for more experienced reptile owners who are interested in breeding unusual color morphs and patterns!